For Vinmetrica SC-100A, SC-200 and SC300

 2. Place about 1/8 teaspoon of KHT in 20 mL of distilled water.
 Mix well for about 30 seconds.
 You want to be sure the solution is saturated, i.e., everything that can dissolve, has dissolved.
 There should be some undissolved solid left.

-3. Decant or filter the solution off the solids if possible.
+3. Decant or filter the solution off the solids.
+This is saturated cream of tartar, or saturated potassium hydrogen tartrate, “KHT(s)”

 4. This solution has a standard pH of 3.56 at 25 degrees C (78 degrees F).
 It should be within 0.02 pH of this value at temperatures from 20 to 30 degrees Celsius.
 We usually are OK with a value between 3.50 and 3.60.
 Discard after 24 hours